 I’m tired and slow on arrival and traffic flow doesn’t give me much chance to capture the lovely streets of red sandstone, um, tenements as we pass.
 There’s a beautiful consistency in the stonework everywhere, some of the shopfronts underneath could use a bit of jazzing up but even the run down ones are leant an air of class, by the beautiful stone above.
 I do believe I’m going to like Glasgow!

 We have no difficulty finding our Airbnb address and parking is easy just across from the entrance.
 We find our hostess sitting on the front step having a ciggie, chatting on the phone and waiting for us.
 No smoking is allowed in the house.
-We’re busy fussing about too, but before long it’s friendly greetings all round and we’re shown our room and around the place which is all very comfortable and beautifully Linda shows us around her lovely home.
+We’re busy fussing about too, but before long it’s friendly greetings all round and we’re shown our room and around the place which is all very comfortable and beautifully decorated.
 We talk happily for a while, pass on greetings from mutual friends, then we need to duck out fairly promptly to our dinner reservation at Sapori d’Italia which is a short walk away.
 Linda has given us directions and I’m leaving Hubby in charge so there’s no dramas.
 Good move.
 As expected, especially given it’s Saturday night the little restaurant is full of people.
 Just as well we booked our table.
 A young lad and lass are tag teaming our service.
 She doesn’t seem too enthused, but he’s good enough to make up for it.
 Hubby indulges in a Peroni and we await the arrival of our selections.
 Hubby’s a bit disappointed that there aren’t more pasta options on the menu.
 We’re both really in the mood for pasta and we’ve heard that there’s a large Italian community in Glasgow and the food is great.
 I break a personal rule and decide to get the lasagne.
 Hubby goes for the carnivore’s version of the cannelloni, there’s also a spinach and ricotta version available.
 I’m a bit concerned that the two dishes may be pretty similar just a different layout but my fears turn out to be unfounded.
 Hubby wins though.
 My lasagne was delicious but his cannelloni was even more so.
 We’ve had a big day and we’re pretty tired.
 I don’t feel like another long night of eating.
 The dessert looks good over in the cabinet but we decide to give it a miss this time.
 From the response of the wait staff, I get the impression that doesn’t happen too often!